 - Axle Ratio – Gladiator Sport, Overland, and Rubicon models are available with either a 3.73:1 axle ratio with the manual transmission or 10:1 with the automatic.

 - Off-Road Equipment – Beyond the basics, the Gladiator Sport model includes heavy-duty Dana axles and the Rubicon model includes wide track axles, front and rear locking differentials, FOX brand shocks, 33” all-terrain tires, and an electronic disconnecting front sway bar.

-A contender in the small truck category, the Ranger offers similar capabilities with slightly different equipment, making this truck another great choice for off-roading depending on the equipment.
+Off road with the Ford Ranger – it has never been better!
+A contender in the small truck category, the Ford Ranger offers similar capabilities with slightly different equipment, making this truck another great choice for off-roading depending on the equipment.

-These are the basic specs for the 2019 Ford Ranger to consider if you’re looking for a smaller truck to have some fun with:
+These are the basic specs for the Ford Ranger to consider if you’re looking for a smaller truck to off road with: